Frequently Asked Questions

 No. Our volunteers come from varied backgrounds.
 The pre-service training is designed to give you all the necessary information and instruction to prepare you for the role.
 All you need is the willingness to volunteer.

-Training is a combination of 30 hours of class instruction - covering topics and case studies that will prepare you for real life situations; as well as 10 hours of court observation.
+Training is a combination of 30 hours of class instruction (including pre-work) - covering topics and case studies that will prepare you for real life situations; as well as 10 hours of court observation.

 The CASA program is NOT a mentoring program.
 However, similar to a mentor, a CASA volunteer advocate must establish a good rapport with the child(ren) and develop a relationship with the child through consistent visitation.
 Beyond that, the CASA gathers information about the child(ren), submits fact-based recommendations in a report to the juvenile judge, and attends court hearings to advocate for the child(ren).